nealrichardson/httptest/README.md

 A fourth context, **`capture_requests()`**, collects the responses from requests you make and stores them as mock files.
 This enables you to perform a series of requests against a live server once and then build your test suite using those mocks, running your tests in `with_mock_api`.

 Mocks stored by `capture_requests` are written out as plain-text files, either with extension `.json` if the request returned JSON content or with extension `.R` otherwise.
 The `.R` files contain syntax that when executed recreates the `httr` "response" object.
-By storing fixtures as plain-text files, you can more easily confirm that your mocks look correct, and you can more easily maintain them without having to re-record them.
+By storing fixtures as plain-text files, you can more easily confirm that your mocks look correct, and you can more easily maintain them without having to re-record them (though it is easy enough to delete and recapture).
 If the API changes subtly, such as when adding an additional attribute to an object, you can just touch up the mocks.

 For convenience, you may find it easier in an interactive session to call `start_capturing()`, make requests, and then `stop_capturing()` when you're done.
 This: